Skip to Content

 • Well-known breeders usually have plenty of contacts and homes ready to accept responsibility for a puppy litter.

-• If the worst case scenario happens and the new owner can’t care for the dogs any longer, can the breeder take them back into his loving home for an indefinite time period?
+• If the worst-case scenario happens and the new owner can’t care for the dogs any longer, can the breeder return them to his loving home indefinitely?

 • Does the buyer know if the puppy has any gene defects?
-Buyers can return dogs if they have defects and the breeder must refund their money in full.
+Buyers can return dogs if they have defects, and the breeder must fully refund their money.

 • Your female Pomeranian won’t necessarily have a litter before the owner desexes her.
 Doing this greatly decreases the risk of mammary and other tumors growing later in life.
 All pet Pomeranians should be desexed around puberty.